shaltut/cbsi_inv_sys/readme.txt

 	*If it returns a conflict error, pull and fix conflicts, then restart this process

-"I want to update all the files"
+"I want to update all the files" (AKA push my changes to the master copy on github.)

 	> cd C:/xampp/htdocs/cbsi_inv_sys
 	> git add -A